 I’m a multitasker in the kitchen life.
 If there are more than five minutes of lag time involved in a cooking task, I’m using it to switch out the laundry or run to the mailbox.
 That usually is fine until I find another thing that needs doing along the way, like putting away the laundry or … Continue reading Perfect Rice Every Time!

-I love learning a new word and suddenly having it pop up all over the place, either in the spoken or written form.
+I love learning a new word and suddenly having it pop up all over the place.
 It makes me wonder about all the words I simply gloss over in life.
 Shibori is one of those words.
 It comes from the Japanese word “to wring, squeeze, or press.”
-Also known … Continue reading Group Project: A Shibori Dyed Quilt
+Also known as resist-dyeing, shibori is a design technique … Continue reading Group Project: A Shibori Dyed Quilt

 The July edition of Morning Rounds should begin with a feature photo of gorgeous heirloom tomatoes piled high on a platter, the raison d’être of the Italian summer garden.
 But, there are no tomatoes this year.
 They have all been devoured by four-legged creatures with long tails.
 Instead of peaceful, meditative walkabouts in my vegetable … Continue reading Morning Rounds in the Garden, July